Softy107/The-Vermilion-Grand-Piano/README.md

 # The-Vermilion-Upright-Piano
-The third piano in the Colour Piano Series
+The third piano in the Colour Piano Series.
 A Bright piano with strong Bass notes for free use in Black MIDI videos, editing, or other uses.

 (Will)Contains a total of :